 Center for Public Health Practice

-The Center for Public Health Practice (CPHP) is part of the Drexel University Dornsife School of Public Health.
+The Center for Public Health Practice is part of Drexel University's Dornsife School of Public Health.
 The goal of the Center is to translate knowledge into practice by creating a bridge between academia and the public health workforce.
 This both assists faculty in the dissemination of their work and responds to the needs of the public health community.

-The CPHP brings the resources of the school to public health practitioners and engages public health organizations, healthcare organizations, and academia in meaningful and sustained partnership to address health in cities and improve the health of our communities.
-CPHP achieves this through training and technical assistance, conducting needs assessments, and preparing for accreditation.
-Find out more about our recent activities.
+The Center brings the resources of the school to public health practitioners and engages public health organizations, healthcare organizations, and academia in meaningful and sustained partnership to address health in cities and improve the health of our communities.
+The Center achieves this through training and technical assistance, conducting needs assessments, and preparing for accreditation.

 Dornsife's Public Health Practice Council helps to guide and inform the Center for Public Health Practice, elevating the School's commitment to creating bridges between academia and the public health workforce.
 The 16 professionals on the multi-disciplined council each bring a unique expertise and set of skills that enrich students’ experiences in the field, whether in their co-op or their applied practice experience.